 The main conclusions of the report were agreed.
-It was noted that "Aerodynamic Modulation" should really be called Amplitude Modulation and is sometimes referred to as Blade Swish.
-These and future notes will refer to this as 'AM', and this for the purposes of the Noise Working Group is defined as aerodynamic modulation, amplitude modulation and blade swish.
-The causes of this effect are unknown, but there are theories that have been developed by Van de Berg and Oerlemans.
+It was noted that Amplitude Modulation is sometimes referred to as Blade Swish.
+These and future notes will refer to this as 'AM', There are theories that have been developed by Van de Berg and Oerlemans as to the mechanism of AM but these are conflicting.
 It is possible that the effect is caused by a combination of these causes.
+Deleted: The following Terms of Reference and Objectives were agreed:¶